Electronic Funds Transfer (EFT) FAQ

 from your savings or checking account on the due date or the next business day following the due date.

 Download the enrollment form or ask your agent.

 What do I need to sign up for EFT?

 To complete the enrollment form you need your bank account information and your policy number.

 Installment service charges are waived for EFT customers that receive electronic bills (E-Bills).
 There is a $2.00 per installment service charge for EFT customers that receive paper.
 View our E-Bill Enrollment Guide for help to sign up for E-Bills, and eliminate that $2.00 charge.

 Is there a transaction fee for using EFT?

-What is the amount and the date funds are transferred from my account?
+What is the amount and the date funds are withdrawn from my account?

-After my enrollment, when will the first transfer occur?
+After my enrollment, when will the first withdrawal occur?